 Whole-genome sequencing for prediction of Mycobacterium tuberculosis drug susceptibility and resistance: a retrospective cohort study.

-Walker TM., Kohl TA., Omar SV., Hedge J., Del Ojo Elias C., Bradley P., Iqbal Z., Feuerriegel S., Niehaus KE., Wilson DJ., Clifton DA., Kapatai G., Ip CL., Bowden R., Drobniewski FA., Allix-Béguec C., Gaudin C., Parkhill J., Diel R., Supply P., Crook DW., Smith EG., Walker AS., Ismail N., Niemann S., Peto TE., Modernizing Medical Microbiology (MMM) Informatics Group None.
+Walker TM., Kohl TA., Omar SV., Hedge J., Del Ojo Elias C., Bradley P., Iqbal Z., Feuerriegel S., Niehaus KE., Wilson DJ., Clifton DA., Kapatai G., Ip CLC., Bowden R., Drobniewski FA., Allix-Béguec C., Gaudin C., Parkhill J., Diel R., Supply P., Crook DW., Smith EG., Walker AS., Ismail N., Niemann S., Peto TEA., Modernizing Medical Microbiology (MMM) Informatics Group None.